 How to find the best loin

-It’s always best to do a little ground work when trying to source the best meat in your area.
-Have a quick chat with one of the guys behind the meat counter and get a few leads.
+It’s always best to do a little groundwork when trying to source the best meat in your area.
+Have a quick chat with one of the team behind the meat counter and get a few leads.
 You don’t have to go all Sherlock Holmes, but you might be surprised at what’s available if you ask the right people the right questions.

 Preparing the pork loin

 Once you have a nice pork loin, let it warm up to room temperature.
 This ensures it doesn’t get overcooked on the outside before the middle is done.
 Please be brave and allow for a slight pinkness is the center.
 If mom wants hers well done, by all means, give her the option, but it’s also nice to let others to chose a juicy slice of meat so everyone can be happy.

 Score the meat beforehand with a good, sharp knife.
 If you don’t have a good, sharp knife, either sharpen up one that you do have, or put one on your shopping list.
 If it’s a larger loin, you may wish to butterfly it.
 Open up the pork by slicing a deep cut along its length (but not from the skin side).

 Get some salt into the skin of the pork loin.
 A beautiful crisp crackling and deep brown color will be your reward for a little extra time spent during preparation.

 Check out Oakridge BBQ Competition Beef & Pork Rub